nramc/nramc/README.md

 - **DevOps**: Interested in CI/CD pipelines, and containerization with Docker and Kubernetes.

 ## 🌱 Currently Learning
-- **Angullar**: Enhancing my front-end development skills by mastering Angular, focusing on building real time web applications.
+- **Micro Frontend with Angular**: Enhancing my front-end development skills by mastering Angular, focusing on building real time web applications.
 - **PassKey Authentication**: Exploring PassKey based authenntication with Spring Boot and Spring Security.

 ## 💼 Looking to Collaborate On